yrahul3910/video-sharing-site/README.md

 * `Feedback`: The feedback form page, including the navbar
 * `Trending`: The page showing the trending videos
 * `TrendingVideo`: A row showing details of one video in the trending page.
+* `PublicProfile`: The publicly visible profile page for a user.

 # Style Guides